tp8888/Azure-Honeynet/README.md

 ---

 ## 🔬 Advanced Forensics: Multi-Actor Post-Exploitation Analysis
-Extended monitoring of the honeynet's `input` logs revealed that the infrastructure was targeted by multiple distinct threat actors, each with specialized post-exploitation playbooks.
-Below is a behavioral analysis of four unique attacker profiles captured in the environment.
+Extended monitoring of the honeynet's logs revealed that the infrastructure was targeted by multiple distinct threat actors, each with specialized post-exploitation playbooks.
+Below is a behavioral analysis of five unique attacker profiles captured in the environment.

 ### 1. The Persistent Backdoor Installer (Defense Evasion)
 This threat actor attempted to establish a persistent, unremovable backdoor using Linux file attributes and encoded Command & Control (C2) signaling.